Numerical approximation of viscous contact problems applied to glacial sliding: Formulation and approximation of the problem of subglacial cavitation

 \subsubsection{The discrete advection equation and a contact criterion}

 In order to write a discretisation of \eqref{eq:advection}, we introduce some further notation.
 We denote the points along the lower boundary by $(x_i,\theta_i)$ with the index $i$ increasing from left to right as in Figure \ref{fig:scheme}.
 The edge between $(x_{i-1},\theta_{i-1})$ and $(x_i,\theta_i)$ is denoted by $e_i$.
-We write $u^k_{n,i}$ for the value of $\boldsymbol{\gamma_n}\mathbf{u}$ associated to $e_i$ at time $t_k$ (by the definition of $\boldsymbol{\gamma_n}$, this value corresponds to the average value of $\bu\cdot\bn$ along $e_i$).
+We write $u^k_{n,i}$ for the value of $\boldsymbol{\gamma_n}\mathbf{u}$ associated to $e_i$ at time $t_k$ (by the definition of $\boldsymbol{\gamma_n}$, this value corresponds to the average value of $\bu_h\cdot\bn$ along $e_i$).

 A numerical scheme that solves the advection equation \eqref{eq:advection-1} should satisfy two conditions.
-First, it must be stable, as described in standard textbooks \citep{leveque2007}.
-Additionally, the scheme should be compatible with the discrete contact boundary conditions \eqref{eq:discrete-contact}, in the sense that if for an edge $e_i$ we have that $u_{n,i}^k = 0$, then we should have that both $\theta_{i-1}$ and $\theta_{i}$ remain unchanged.
-A naive discretisation of \eqref{eq:advection} will detach all edges within a few timesteps due to approximation errors.
+First, it must be stable, as described in standard textbooks \citep{leveque2007} (in Appendix \ref{app:2} we present results with and without stabilisation of \eqref{eq:advection-1}).
+Additionally, the scheme should be compatible with the discrete contact boundary conditions \eqref{eq:discrete-contact}, in the sense that if for two edges $e_i$ and $e_{i+1}$ we have that $u_{n,i}^k = 0$ and $u_{n,i+1}^k = 0$, then we should have that $\theta^{k+1}_{i} = \theta^{k}_{i}$; that is, the node in between the edges remains unchanged.
+This means that the discrete counterpart of $\bu\cdot (\partial\theta/\partial x, -1)^\top$ should be defined in terms of $\boldsymbol{\gamma_n} \mathbf{u}$.
+If not, we generally find that all edges will detach within a few timesteps due to approximation errors.
 Here, we propose the following explicit scheme:

 where the velocity at each node is taken from the edge located immediately upstream.
 This results in an upwinding scheme with the property that penetration cannot occur along $\Gamma_a$, because the average values of $\bu_h\cdot\bn$ along the edges are non-positive, see \eqref{eq:discrete-contact}.
-However, a node on a detached edge can penetrate the bedrock.
-To avoid this and enforce \eqref{eq:advection-2}, we simply set $\theta^k_i = b(x_i)$ whenever $\theta^k_i < b(x_i)$ .
+However, a node on a previously detached edge can penetrate the bedrock.
+To avoid this and enforce \eqref{eq:advection-2}, we simply set $\theta^{k+1}_i = b(x_i)$ whenever $\theta^{k+1}_i < b(x_i)$.